This article is by Joseph Malik.

 Why do your characters carry the swords that they do?

 About the Author:

-Joseph Malik is one of the authors of The Syria Policy Playbook.
+Joseph Malik is the author of Dragon’s Trail.
 He has worked as a stuntman, a high-rise window washer, a freelance writer, a computational linguist, a touring rock musician, and a soldier in U.S. Army Special Operations.
 He currently serves in the Army Reserve and consults for infrastructure development projects in areas of ongoing geostrategic concern.
-His blog on writing and fighting can be found at m-j-malik.blogspot.com.
+His blog on writing and fighting can be found a josephmalik.com.